 Once the meeting has concluded ask the guests their impressions about the meeting and remind them to leave their details if they haven’t already done so.
 Take note of any feedback or comments guests may have about the meeting and highlight them to the club President.

-Lead the cleaning up of the room as needed, by returning chairs in their spot and putting away all rubbish.
-Don’t forget to recover any unused feedback slips, leaflets or guest booklets.
+Lead the cleaning up of the room as needed, by returning chairs to their correct positions (a committee member can find the plan) and putting away all rubbish.
+Don’t forget to recover any unused feedback slips, leaflets or marketing materials.